 People in need of emergency assistance often need additional help in paying their total bill.
-Here are some other area resources in addition to DSS.
-Please note these groups serve people in specific zip code areas.
+Here are some other area resources in addition to the Department of Social Services.
+Please note these groups serve people in specific ZIP Code areas.

 The Assistance Center of Towson Churches offers an ecumenical program of providing help to the poor and needy families in the Towson area.